Update: September 21, 2022:

 The main take-ways are:

-Learn Maya LT/Maya: You must learn 3d modeling software as a specialist and not as a generalist.
-Follow this tutorial series and finally be able to learn Maya LT/Maya for game environment modeling and UVing.
+Learn Maya: You must learn 3d modeling software as a specialist and not as a generalist.
+Follow this tutorial series and finally be able to learn Maya for environment modeling and UVing.